Chertsey: Chertsey Panto

-The Chertsey Panto has been performed since 2012 in aid of local charities at the Crown public house in Chertsey.
+The Chertsey Panto has been performed since 2012 in aid of local charities.
+Originally staged at the Crown public house in Chertsey, it is now performed annually at the 1st Chertsey Scouts hall in early January.

 Radio Wey

 Radio Wey is a hospital radio station, based at St. Peter's Hospital in Chertsey, which also broadcasts to the local community.
 The station has been running since 1965, originally at Weybridge Hospital and then transferred to studios in the grounds of St. Peter's Hospital in 1979.

 Gallery Studios

 The 1983 album Music for Piano and Drums by Patrick Moraz and Bill Bruford was recorded at Gallery Studios, engineered by Barry Radman and assisted by Trevor Smith.